CVE-2013-5218

 01 // Technical Summary

 HOT HOTBOX routers running software version 2.1.11 are vulnerable to a cross-site scripting (XSS) attack.
-Attackers can inject malicious scripts into the router's web interface by crafting a malicious DHCP Host Name option, potentially allowing them to steal user credentials, redirect users to malicious websites, or gain control of the router's web interface.
+Attackers can inject malicious scripts into the router's web interface by crafting a malicious DHCP Host Name option, potentially leading to account compromise or device takeover.

 02 // Vulnerability Mechanism